Customer Service Trainer, Call Center Salary

 Common Career Paths for Customer Service Trainer, Call Center

-Call Center Customer Service Trainers may progress into high-paying roles like Training & Development Manager, where median compensation is $71K annually.
-Call Center Customer Service Trainers typically move into roles as Training Managers or Call Center Managers, and those positions pay $26K more and $16K more, respectively.
+For Call Center Customer Service Trainers, progressing to a Training & Development Manager role may result in a significant raise.
+On average, a Training & Development Manager can earn $71K annually.
+Call Center Customer Service Trainers most often move into positions as Training Managers or Call Center Managers; those groups report median salaries that are $26K higher and $16K higher, respectively.

 Customer Service Trainer, Call Center Job Listings